Chand Baori – what comes to mind when you hear this word? Does this sound familiar to you?

 Harshat Mata Temple

 At a distance of 70-80 meters from Baoli, you will see a domed temple situated at a height.
 This temple is dedicated to Harshat Mata.
-Harshat Mata is considered to be the goddess of happiness and joy as Harshat word is derived from Hindi word Harsh meaning happiness.
+Harshat Mata is considered to be the goddess of happiness and joy as the Harshat word is derived from the Hindi word Harsh, meaning happiness.

 This village also got its name after this temple.
 It is believed that Harshat Mata spreads her aura (Abha) in this village, hence its name Abhaneri.